-Seljavallalaug is an outdoor swimming pool in South Iceland, roughly ten kilometres (six miles) east of Ásólfsskáli.
+Seljavallalaug is an outdoor swimming pool in South Iceland, roughly ten kilometers (six miles) east of Ásólfsskáli.

 The pool was built in 1923, making it one of the oldest swimming pools in Iceland.
 The actual oldest is the Secret Lagoon in Flúðir, which dates all the way back to 1891.

-Seljavallalaug is 10 metres (30 feet) in width and 25 metres (82 feet) in length.
+Seljavallalaug is 10 meters (30 feet) in width and 25 meters (82 feet) in length.
 This made it the largest swimming pool in Iceland until 1936.
 The largest today is Laugardalslaug in Reykjavík.